walmartlabs/linearroad/GENERATEDATA.md

 For the creation of re-entrant cars, using the previous v.1 of our scripts method--which was still faster than going to a database--took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
 The newest method will produce the same number of replacements from the same ~780K cars in seconds.

 Making the same logic changes to the original Python code would have yielded orders of magnitude benefits in run-times as well.
-The Java version will be a few constant factors faster-- ~2 to 3.
+The Java version will be a constant factor faster, ~2 to 3.

 Java src can be found in the Java directory.
 The Java code was written using IntelliJ 15, Community Edition, which supports a very nice vi mode.